 This magnum from Leeuwin estate Cab art series is a garnet in colour with the rims showing alight orange tinge showing the ripening of the wine.
 This seven year old vintage is “a point” in terms of ripening.
 Definitely not a Bordeaux style can but more of a Connewarre style Cab exhibits red cherry, raspberry and leather notes.
 In terms of length, 40-50 sec finish.
 Pairs beautifully with lamb (big green egg) roast.
-Beautiful! — a year ago
+Beautiful! — 2 years ago

 Beautiful Pecorino from Abruzzo.
 Light & easy to enjoy with plenty of floral notes with some mild tropical fruit on the palate.
 Love this live version of this once in a lifetime collaboration as well.
-Seems like Vega & Chilton we’re loving every minute of this. — a year ago
+Seems like Vega & Chilton we’re loving every minute of this. — 2 years ago

 Holy Shit wine.
 That color!
 This is why I fell in love with Grillet the first time I had the 1986 and 1987 vintages at the Waikiki Shell in the Summer of 1992 watching some great concert I have long since forgotten.
 But not the wine.
-Smoke, mango, lychee (really, I had a tree in my yard growing up and know what they taste like fresh from the tree). — a year ago
+Smoke, mango, lychee (really, I had a tree in my yard growing up and know what they taste like fresh from the tree). — 2 years ago